 Hedge shears are made from a variety of metals, and some are coated with added materials to prevent them from sticking and rusting.

-- Stainless steel blades are both rust and corrosion-resistant.
+- Stainless steel blades are resistant to both rust and corrosion.
 They’re best for cutting thinner green branches.

 - High-carbon steel blades are a combination of stainless steel and carbon steel, which makes them stronger and easier to sharpen.

-- Nonstick blades include a coating that prevents the buildup of sap and other natural materials from causing them to rust or stick together.
+- Nonstick blades include a coating that prevents the buildup of sap and other natural materials that cause them to rust or stick together.